Hkaalis1212/ai-receptionist-/replit.md

 The backend is built with Express.js on Node.js with TypeScript and ESM modules, providing a RESTful API for chat, appointments, analytics, and settings.
 It integrates with OpenAI GPT-5 for natural language processing, sentiment analysis, and entity extraction, supporting automatic escalation.
 Development includes Vite middleware for HMR, and production serves static files.
 All API requests are logged with custom middleware.

 ### Data Layer
 Drizzle ORM with Neon Serverless PostgreSQL ensures type-safe database access and schema management.
-The database schema includes tables for `Messages`, `Conversations`, `Appointments`, `SMS Messages`, `Call Logs`, `Knowledge Base`, and `Settings`.
+The database schema includes tables for `Users`, `Sessions`, `Messages`, `Conversations`, `Appointments`, `SMS Messages`, `Call Logs`, `Knowledge Base`, and `Settings`.
 Full TypeScript integration with Zod schemas and `drizzle-zod` provides runtime validation.

 ### UI/UX Decisions
 The design follows system-based principles inspired by modern SaaS platforms, prioritizing clarity and professional aesthetics.
 The layout is a split-panel with a 16rem fixed sidebar and a fluid main content area, responsive with mobile breakpoints.

 ### Technical Implementations
+*   **Multi-User Authentication & RBAC**: Replit Auth integration with Google, GitHub, and email/password providers.
+Three-tier role system (admin, staff, viewer) with server-side requireRole middleware and client-side ProtectedRoute guards.
+Session management via PostgreSQL with automatic user provisioning on first login.
+*   **Team Management**: Admin-only interface for viewing all team members and managing role assignments.
+Real-time role updates with optimistic UI updates and error handling.
 *   **AI Integration**: OpenAI GPT-5 handles natural language understanding, sentiment, and entity extraction.
 *   **Voice Customization**: Supports 8 languages via ElevenLabs and custom call scripts.
 *   **Privacy & Compliance**: Implements call recording disclosure and personalized caller identification.